 How to Small Dice for Presentation (Pictures)

 Small dicing bell peppers involves using precise knife skills to cut the pepper into uniform, small cubes, which not only ensures even cooking but also enhances the visual presentation of your dish.
+Learn how to remove the seeds and pitch.

 The top and bottom of the bell pepper are cut off.
 Then, run the knife along the inside to remove all of the white pith.